http-tests/cache-tests/.github/CONTRIBUTING.md

 - `name` - A concise description of the suite.
 Required.
 - `id` - A short, stable identifier for the suite.
 Required.
 - `description` - A longer description of the suite, can contain Markdown.
 Optional.
-- `spec_anchors` - An array of strings that represent anchors in the HTTP Caching specification related to this test.
+- `spec_anchors` - An array of strings that represent anchors in the HTTP Caching specification related to this suite.
 Optional.
 - `tests` - see below.

 E.g.,